 Not that Pugh really has time for yet another project these days.
 Three years ago, with just one feature film credit to her name, a then-19-year-old Pugh landed the lead role in Lady Macbeth, playing a young woman who, seeking to escape her marriage to an abusive older man, turns violent.
 The following year, the film premiered to rapturous audiences at the Toronto International Film Festival, where Pugh’s performance was singled out as a potentially star-making moment.

 So it was.
 In the coming months, she’ll appear in Hereditary director Ari Aster’s sophomore film Midsommar with Jack Reynor; in the wrestling biopic Fighting With My Family alongside Dwayne Johnson and Lena Headey; and as Amy March in Greta Gerwig’s upcoming adaptation of Little Women, which will also star Emma Stone, Saoirse Ronan, Meryl Streep, and Timothée Chalamet.
-Earlier this year, she returned to TIFF to open the festival: with David McKenzie’s historical epic Outlaw King, in which she appears opposite Chris Pine as the Elizabeth de Burgh to his Robert the Bruce.
+Earlier this year, she returned to TIFF, this time to open the festival: with David McKenzie’s historical epic Outlaw King, in which she appears opposite Chris Pine as the Elizabeth de Burgh to his Robert the Bruce.
 (The film debuted on Netflix last week.)
-She played one of King Lear’s three daughters in a BBC production with Anthony Hopkins in the title role and a ghostbuster in the Netflix film Malevolent.
-And on Sunday, she’ll headline the premiere of The Little Drummer Girl, AMC’s miniseries adaptation of the John Le Carré spy novel of the same name directed by Park Chan-wook of The Handmaiden and costarring Alexander Skarsgard.
+She played one of King Lear’s three daughters in a BBC production of the Shakespeare play (with Anthony Hopkins in the title role), and a ghostbuster in the Netflix film Malevolent.
+And on Sunday, she’ll headline the premiere of The Little Drummer Girl, AMC’s miniseries adaptation of the John Le Carré spy novel of the same name, directed by Park Chan-wook of The Handmaiden and costarring Alexander Skarsgard.

 Or, as Pugh put it succinctly, “My characters do have some fantastic taste in men."